L'Shana Haba'ah: Usage

+A 1948 Seder plate made by Holocaust survivors in a Bavarian displaced persons camp alters the traditional phrase to "This year in Jerusalem", expressing the urgent desire to immigrate to the Land of Israel.

 The Passover Seder concludes with L'Shana Haba'ah B'Yerushalayim ("Next Year in Jerusalem!").
 In the Eastern Ashekanzic rite, the fifth and final prayer service of Yom Kippur, Ne'ila, concludes with the blowing of a shofar and the recitation of L'Shana Haba'ah B'Yerushalayim.

 In Israel, Jews often add an additional word to the phrase: L'Shana Haba'ah B'Yerushalayim habnuyah ("Next year in the rebuilt Jerusalem").

 An inversion of the phrase ("בירושלים לשנה הבאה", lit. '"In Jerusalem, to the next year') is seen in Joseph Ibn Abitur's 10th century poem "A'amir Mistatter", which is found in the Cairo Geniza and appears in many Eastern Ashkenazic Machzorim as a prayer for the Shabbat before Passover.
 Isaac ibn Ghiyyat's poem "Yedidekha me-Emesh" contains the phrase in its more common wording ("לשנה הבאה בירושלים").

 Isaac Tyrnau in the 15th century CE was the first to write of recitation of the phrase during Passover.
-The phase is not found in works such as the Tanakh, the Talmud or any of the Haggadot of the Rishonim period such as Rashi and Rabbeinu Tam.
+The phrase is not found in works such as the Tanakh, the Talmud or any of the Haggadot of the Rishonim period such as Rashi and Rabbeinu Tam, but does appear in the 13th century Birds' Head Haggadah.

 Symbolism

+Rabbi Jonathan Sacks, who served as Chief Rabbi of the United Hebrew Congregations of the Commonwealth from 1991 to 2013, cited the recitation of the song at the conclusion of the Passover and Yom Kippur liturgy as a sign of the abiding Jewish connection to Jerusalem.
 Lesli Koppelman Ross has suggested that the recitation L'Shana Haba'ah serves as a reminder of the personal experience of exile that "we need to reconcile in order to truly be in Jerusalem, a city whose name suggests peace (shalom) and completeness (shaleim)".
 Professor Nancy Berg of Washington University in St. Louis has also suggested that the recitation of L'Shana Haba'ah "unite[s] the Jews as a people" because it is a reminder of the shared experience of living in exile,.
 Some scholars have noted that the purpose of reciting L'Shana Haba'ah at the end of the Ne'ila prayers on Yom Kippur is to express "our deep felt yearning to reunite with the Shechinah in the rebuilt Yerushalayim".
 Rabbi Wayne Dosick has also suggested that L'Shana Haba'ah is both a prayer "for an end to exile and return to the Land of Israel" as well as "a prayer for ultimate redemption, for peace and perfection for the entire world".